AveNyrh/AvenyrhEngine/README.md

 ```

 There will be more wrapper in the future and I plan on making it simpler to use.
+To have custom GameObject and Components show up in the editor, implement ```EditorData``` and complete the stringMaps (look in the example folder).

 ## UI